Our Story

 The Vilomah Foundation’s Board of Directors provides governance, strategic oversight, and supports the foundation’s operations, which are led by Executive Director, Susan Ousterman.

-Central to Vilomah’s work is addressing the systemic injustices—economic, social, and cultural—that have perpetuated the overdose crisis and preventable deaths of despair.
+Central to Vilomah’s work is addressing the systemic injustices—economic, social, and cultural—that have perpetuated the mental health crisis and preventable deaths of despair.
 Vilomah seeks not only to save lives but also to help individuals reconnect with their life purpose, fostering personal transformation and societal healing.
 Guided by the Board of Directors and supported by an advisory board of subject matter experts (SMEs), the Foundation is dedicated to building a more connected, compassionate, and just society.